 Since then, and more so since the arrival of the global pandemic, it is undeniable that emotions play an important role in all aspects of our lives: and yes, that includes work.

 This is due to the direct effect emotions have on our behavior.
 Keep in mind that emotions show up in our tone of voice, our facial expressions, and in our body language.
 Whether we like it or not, our emotions are fundamental to how we connect, communicate and collaborate with others – all of which are essential in just about any job.

 With finely tuned emotional intelligence – understanding our emotional triggers, how they might play out in our behavior, and adjusting them accordingly – we can individually and collectively create a harmonious workplace culture.

-In addition, it’s worth remembering that a harmonious workplace culture is not only beneficial for the mental wellbeing of team members, boosting productivity and increasing staff retention.
-It also helps companies be more profitable and provides a sustainable competitive advantage.
+In addition, it’s worth remembering that a harmonious workplace culture is not only beneficial for the mental wellbeing of team members, boosting productivity and increasing staff retention, but it also helps companies be more profitable and provides a sustainable competitive advantage.
 This philosophy applies to entry level employees, mid tier managers and CEOs alike.

 Behavioral interview questions that get job candidates to describe how they acted in past situations or would in future situations, are a great way to test emotional intelligence in an interview.

 - Tell me about a time someone criticized your work.
 How did you respond?